swiftlang/swift-org-website/documentation/articles/getting-started-with-vscode-swift.md

 ![Package swift actions](/assets/images/getting-started-with-vscode-swift/language-features/package_actions.png)

-It also provides code actions for common tasks.
-Code actions in VS Code appear as light bulb near the editor margin (see the above screenshot for an example of this).
-Clicking on the light bulb will show you the available code actions.
-Some of the code actions include:
+It also provides code actions to automate common tasks.
+Code actions in VS Code appear as a light bulb near the editor margin (see the above screenshot for an example of this).
+Clicking on the light bulb will show you the available actions which can include:

 - Adding targets to your `Package.swift`
 - Converting JSON to protocols